 Having Multiple Versions on the Same Computer

-When installing any new Adobe release including CC, the older version(s) on your computer will not ever be uninstalled, removed, or written over.
-That is because people often find it helpful to continue to have access to the previous release while getting up to speed with the new one, plus as mentioned above, having those prior versions can sometimes be useful in managing older files.
+When installing the new Adobe CC release, you can choose to keep the older version(s) on your computer so that they will not be uninstalled, removed, or written over.
+Often folks find it helpful to continue to have access to the previous release while getting up to speed with the new one, plus as mentioned above, having those prior versions can sometimes be useful in managing older files.

-So what all this means is that you can install multiple Adobe releases alongside one another – they will coexist side-by-side without interference.
+In other words, you can have multiple Adobe releases installed alongside one another – they will coexist side-by-side without interference.
 But if you decide instead that you only want the latest software on your system, then the best way to proceed is to uninstall your older program(s) first – before installing the newer one(s), otherwise it’s possible that your file associations could get lost or crossed up (though this is fairly easily fixable).

 Using the Creative Cloud to Share/View Files and Collaborate